csound-plugins/csound-plugins/README.md

 jsfx support in csound, allows any REAPER's jsfx plugin to be loaded and controlled inside csound

+### poodle

+plugins ported from faust or based on faust effects (zitarev, fofcyclevoc, ...)

 ## pathtools

 opcodes to handle paths and filenames in a cross-platform manner

+## sndmeta

+opcodes to read soundfile metadata

 ----------------